Tell us the truth about your infertility treatment experience!

 If you are worried that you may not have successful ovulation, try an ovulation test kit that detects LH hormone.
 If your result is always negative, it means you are not ovulating.
 Then, consult your gynecologist for further tests and treatment steps.

-Symptoms of ovulation – FAQs
+Symptoms of ovulation – FAQ

 When do you ovulate?